 Tips to de-clutter: Select just one area a day (a drawer, a shelf or a corner) and sort through the things really useful and throw away those you haven’t used in a year.
 Clean up the area, place the useful articles in boxes, label them so they are easy to locate.

 Walking is one of the best cardio exercises and all you need for this activity is a pair of walking shoes and comfy clothes.
-Walk in your neighbourhood park or your apartment complex.
+Walk in your neighborhood park or your apartment complex.
 It will help not just your physical health but also your mental health.

 Walking tips: Begin with a 10 min warm-up walk at a slow pace.
 Increase the speed slowly and steadily.
 Walk for about 20 minutes and then bring down the speed for a 10 min wind-up walk.
 Focus on your breath and DO NOT use an app that counts your steps or the calories burnt.
 These apps only take away from the happiness you would otherwise experience.